bitdump/BLHeli/BLHeli_32 ARM/README.md

   In this mode, the code calculates the kV*voltage and adjusts the low rpm power protection accordingly.
 - A new setting for pwm frequency high is added, called "By RPM".
   In this mode, motor pwm frequency is adjusted in a way that it stays away from problematic motor commutation frequencies.
+- Improved rampup consistency.
+This can help make e.g. flip stops more precise.
+- Fixed a bug that caused MM32SPIN160 MCUs to occasionally hang

-The Rev32.8.2 testcode is now published as a pre-release here: https://github.com/bitdump/BLHeli/releases You can download the hex file you need.
+The Rev32.8.3 testcode is now published as a pre-release here: https://github.com/bitdump/BLHeli/releases You can download the hex file you need.

 Feedback on this testcode will be greatly appreciated, the RCG BLHeli_32 thread below is well suited for it.